chinenyem/Docker-Angular-NodeJS/README.md

 I would add more error handling to my backend and front end functions that will fail gracefully.
 I would create a wireframe interactive prototype and then build the front end.
 I would add a  middleware logging feature to the backend.
 It would log when a request was made and if it was successful.
+I would build the app using google maps and the BART API.
+The user would see themselves on the map and promixity of the selected train station.